-I was born in Phoenix, Arizona and raised in the housing projects and Hispanic neighborhoods by my maternal uncle and aunt.
+I was born in Phoenix, Arizona, and raised in my maternal uncle and aunt’s housing projects and Hispanic neighborhoods.
 My uncle worked to support my cousins and I while working his way through college.
 My aunt was a first-generation Chinese-American who also worked hard to support us.
-Together, they provided a warm and loving home where they instilled strong moral values, enforced an acute sense of humility, stressed the importance of education, and imparted in us the value of service of our country, our family and our community.
+Together, they provided a warm and loving home.
+They instilled strong moral values, enforced an acute sense of humility, stressed the importance of education, and imparted in us the value of service of our country, our family, and our community.

 And what are you doing today?
 Can you share a story that exemplifies the unique work that you are doing?

 Presently, I serve as the Dean of Operations for the College of Doctoral Studies at the University of Phoenix.
-I have the honor of serving our students, community of dedicated and hard-working adults, from across the United States and the globe.
-A majority of our students are minority women who are pursuing their doctorate to create opportunity, help their families, and to make a difference in their organization or community as thought leaders and change agents.
+I have the honor of serving our students, a community of dedicated and hard-working adults, from across the United States and the globe.
+Most of our students are minority women who are pursuing their doctorate to create opportunities, help their families, and make a difference in their organization or community as thought leaders and change agents.

-During my 14-year tenure with the College of Doctoral Studies, I am proud to have served and supported over 5,800 students who have earned their doctorate and each have unique stories.
-From the combat soldier serving in Iraq working on his dissertation, to the mother of four in war-torn Sierra Leone who walked miles to have electricity to complete her course work, each have inspired with their ability to persevere.
-I am humbled to play a small role in their lives and witness the positive impact they are having on their families, communities and organizations.
+During my 14-year tenure with the College of Doctoral Studies, I am proud to have served and supported over 5,800 students who have earned their doctorate, and each has unique stories.
+From the combat soldier serving in Iraq working on his dissertation to the mother of four in war-torn Sierra Leone who walked miles to have electricity to complete her course work, each has inspired their ability to persevere.
+I am humbled to play a small role in their lives and witness the positive impact on their families, communities, and organizations.

 Can you tell us a bit about your military background?

 I proudly served in the United States Army for over 27 years, from 1977 to 2004, and retired as a Brigade Command Sergeant Major.
-I had the honor of serving in a variety of roles and leadership positions from a squad leader to a Command Sergeant Major.
-Through my military career, I received a quality education, a strengthening of my core values, real- world leadership experience, and mentoring by some of the finest leaders in the country.
+I had the honor of serving in various roles and leadership positions, from a squad leader to a Command Sergeant Major.
+Through my military career, I received a quality education, a strengthening of my core values, real-world leadership experience, and mentoring by some of the finest leaders in the country.
 I also had the privilege to serve thousands of soldiers and their families during my 27-year journey.

-Through it all, I learned that leadership is a privilege and those blessed with the opportunity to serve have an obligation to those under their charge the best leadership he or she could muster regardless of the situation, conditions or obstacles.
+Through it all, I learned that leadership is a privilege.
+Those blessed with the opportunity to serve have an obligation to those under their charge the best leadership they could muster regardless of the situation, conditions, or obstacles.

 Can you share the most interesting story that you experienced during your military career?
 What “takeaway” did you learn from that story?